OSGeoLabBp/tutorials/english/data_processing/prime.rst

 .. note:: *Development tipps*:

 Make a line graph for the time and the maximal number for primes.
-Include all algorithms in the graph, tocompare then visually.
+Include all algorithms in the graph, to compare them visually.